redwoodjs/redwoodjs-com-archive/docs/form.md

 ## `<SelectField>`

 Generates an HTML `<select>` field and allows the user to select a value from the field.
-Validation and error can be performed as the field is registerd with `react-hook-form`.
+Validation and error can be performed as the field is registered with `react-hook-form`.
 It is also possible to select multiple values from the field using the `multiple` attribute.
 When the multiple value attribute is `true` then the return from this field will be an array of values returned in the same order as the list of options, not in the order they were selected.

 ```html
 <SelectField name="name" validation={{required:true}}>